 Opet was a Weirton Steel employee for 24 years.
 First as a union worker, then communications specialist creating monthly safety posters, then foreman, Sinter Plant, and finally Planner in Utilities/BOP.

-Opet has served in Kosovo as part of Operation Joint Guardian, and twice in Iraq for Operation Iraqi Freedom, 10th Mountain Division, Multi-National Division – Center.
+Opet has served in Kosovo as part of Operation Joint Guardian, and twice in Iraq for Operation Iraqi and Enduring Freedom, 10th Mountain Division, Multi-National Division – Center.
 In his free time, Opet created over 70 color and black & white cartoons for the 10th’s publication, “The Mountain View”, which are now part of the permanent collection of the 10th Mountain Division Museum, Fort Drum, NY.

 In the military, he has won 12 First Place awards for Illustrative Art in the Keith L. Ware Annual Competition for excellence in journalism, and in 2009 received a Thomas Jefferson Award at the Department of Defense.

 His piece, "Barefoot Swingers", won an Award of Excellence (Purchase Award) in the West Virginia Governor's Annual Exhibition, 2003.
 In 2012, “Sunday Ride” received an Award of Merit at Tamarack, Beckley, WV, and was featured in their Best of West Virginia calendar.
+In 2018 his piece, "BOP Shop Welders", was chosen for Best of Show in the Heritage of Steel Art Exhibiton, Top of the State Studio, Weirton, WV.

 Cross Currents, Stifel Fine Art Center, Wheeling, WV